Luwum, Janani Jakaliya (C)

 Kivengere, Festo.
 “Uganda Recovering from Amin” in The Indianapolis News, May 7, 1980, p.
 57, Indianapolis Newspaper.

 Craig, Mary.
 Candles in the Dark: Six Modern Martyrs.
 London: Hodder and Stoughton, 1984.

 Ben Okello Luwum (first born heir), interview by author, February 16, 2010 during the memorial service at All Saints Cathedral, Kampala.

 Pastoral letter of the Bishops of the Church of Uganda to Amin Feb.
 5, 1977.
 Church of Uganda Archives, Uganda Christian University, Mukono.

-This story, received in 2010, was written by Rev. Canon John Kateeba Tumwine, director of Global South Institute at Uganda Christian University, coordinator of regional theological colleges in the Church of Uganda, and member of the DACB Advisory Board, East Africa.
+This story, received in 2010, was written by Rev. Canon John Kateeba Tumwine, who was director of Global South Institute at Uganda Christian University, coordinator of regional theological colleges in the Church of Uganda, and member of the DACB Advisory Board, East Africa at the time.